juliayang/juliayang.github.io/index.md

 >> Using density functional theory (DFT) and random enumeration of large unit-cells (containing ~3000 atoms), we teamed up with an electrochemist and microscopy expert to model the probability of specific, atomic-level interactions of disordered, sodium-ion layered intercalation positive electrodes.
 Please see our work [here:](https://onlinelibrary.wiley.com/doi/abs/10.1002/aenm.202001151)
 ![](na-op2.jpg)

 >> However, random enumeration cannot capture experimentally-observed phenomena such as short-range order existing at the nano-domain level.
-We have also used DFT and lattice cluster expansion models to study a partially-disordered spinel positive electrode with ultrahigh power and energy density.
-Our cluster expansion model reveals that a newly-activated pathway for Li hops, through 48f-16d sites, explains the origin of high rate.
+We have also used DFT and lattice cluster expansion models to study the short-range order in a partially-disordered spinel positive electrode with ultrahigh power and energy density.
+Our cluster expansion model reveals that a novel internetwork pathway for Li traveling through newly-activated 48f-16d sites explains the origin of high rate.
 Please see our work [here:](https://onlinelibrary.wiley.com/doi/abs/10.1002/aenm.202202955)
 ![](pds.jpg)

 ### II.
 Computational methods: understanding and application